adammurdoch/model-experiments/declaring-software-type.md

 These are all important decisions for a developer to make, so they should be able to define these different aspects somewhat separately.
 However, not every combination makes sense, some aspects are implied by other aspects, and there are common patterns that can be used by developers who don't want to define all of these aspects.
-This means we shouldn't force developers to answer each of these questions separately unless they need to.
+As a result, we shouldn't force developers to answer each of these questions separately unless they need to.

-## Pattern 1: Named bundle
+## Pattern 1: Named template

-One option is to give a name to a pattern or template, where the template provides fixed answers to some of these aspects and allows the developer to fill in other aspects.
+One option is to give a name to a pattern or template, where the template provides fixed values for these aspects and allows the developer to declare other aspects.

 Here are some examples of what this might look like:

-A Java library: a library implemented using a single version of Java.
+**A Java library**: a library implemented using a single version of Java.

 The developer defines the Java version, and this also implies the JVM version that the library will run on.

 ```kotlin
 javaLibrary {